Art and collections

 Explore a selection from more than half a million books and manuscripts in the collections we care for.
 Libraries Curator Tim Pye takes a closer look at some of the most significant works.

-Discover highlights from the National Trust’s collection of around 75,000 ceramic objects, from an early Ming dynasty dish to an ancient Greek hydria.
+Discover highlights from our collection of around 75,000 ceramic objects, from an early Ming dynasty dish to an ancient Greek hydria.

-From goldwork and gilding to goldsmithing and jewellery making, take a look at the ways in which gold has been used in objects in the National Trust’s collections.
+From goldwork and gilding to goldsmithing and jewellery making, discover the ways in which gold has been used in the objects in our collections.

 National Trust conservationists know a thing or two about protecting valuable items.
 Get some top tips to protect your precious objects.